RadoslavNikolov23/Work-Chronicle/README.md

 ## 📊 Monthly Hours Report

 The app calculates your **total working hours per month** and compares them against the legally required hours in **Bulgaria**.
-You’ll be notified if you’re under or over the expected total.
+You’ll be informed if you’re under or over the expected total.

 ---